ricardocajo/error-monitor-ros-gazebo/README.md

 _margin_ = 0.01
 after_until turtlebot3_burger.distance.stop_sign2 < 1, turtlebot3_burger.distance.stop_sign2 > 1, eventually turtlebot3_burger.velocity == 0
 ```
-Translating to a more human language we are saying that, after the turtlebot3 distance to the stop-sign2 is below the value of 1 in the simulator, up until the distance is again above 1, the turtlebot3 velocity will eventually be equal to 0.
+Translating into natural language, the property states in the first section that after the turtlebot3 distance to the stop-sign2 is below the value of 1 in the simulator, and in the second section that up until the distance is again above 1, then in the third section, the turtlebot3 velocity will eventually be equal to 0.

-After compiling the above property a python file capable of monitoring said property will be generated.
+After compiling the above property, a python file capable of monitoring said property will be generated.

 #### The robot doesn't stop at the stop sign: